China share plunge smacks world markets; S&P, Nasdaq in correction

 “It’s a very risky proposition to take things home overnight in this kind of a market.
 If you got a profit that quick, it’s often safer to take a small profit than run the risk,” said Frederick, “If things don’t settle down in China we could have another ugly open tomorrow.”

-Hong Kong’s Hang Seng index futures were down 2 percent and Nikkei futures were down 6 percent, suggesting there may be more losses in store when trading resumes in Asia on Tuesday.
+Hong Kong’s Hang Seng index futures HSIc1 were down 2 percent and Nikkei futures NKc1 fell 6 percent, suggesting there may be more losses in store when trading resumes in Asia on Tuesday.

-European stocks closed off 5.4 percent after Asian shares slumped to three-year lows when a three-month-long rout in Chinese equities threatened to get out of hand.
+European stocks .FTEU3 closed off 5.4 percent after Asian shares slumped to three-year lows when a three-month-long rout in Chinese equities threatened to get out of hand. [.SS]

 U.S. markets had some reprieve after Europe closed but then pushed back down toward early lows in late afternoon.